How many are french speaking countries are in Africa?

-Ivory Coast is one of the West African countries that were colonized by the French around 1843.
+Ivory Coast is one of the West African countries that the French colonized around 1843.
 Since the introduction of French in the course of colonialism, the country has continued to use it as an official tongue.

 From 1904 to 1958, Côte d’Ivoire became the fundamental unity of the federation of French western Africa.